-"Noisemaker" (Hebrew); used to drown out Haman's name during the megillah reading on Purim.
+"Noisemaker" (Hebrew); used to drown out Haman's name during the M'gillah reading on Purim.

-Triangle shaped pastries commonly filled with apricot jam or poppyseed spread and eaten on Purim; the shape represents Haman's hat.
+Triangle-shaped pastries commonly filled with apricot jam or poppyseed spread (or other fillings) and eaten on Purim; the shape represents Haman's hat or ears

 "Scroll;" One of the five m'gillot (plural) in the Bible: Esther, Song of Songs, Ruth, Lamentation and Ecclesiastes.

-Literally, “presents for the poor.”
+“Presents for the poor” (Hebrew).
 Tzedakah (charitable giving) in honor of Purim.

-"Sending of portions;" baskets of sweets and other foods exchanged among friends on Purim.
+"Sending of portions" (Hebrew).
+Baskets of sweets and other foods exchanged among friends on Purim.

 Humorous play performed as part of the celebration of Purim.